 Pursuant to the merger agreement, at the effective time of the merger, each option to purchase units of Holdings (referred to as "Holdings options") that is outstanding and unexercised immediately prior to the effective time of the merger issued under the Chondrial Therapeutics Holdings, LLC 2016 Equity Incentive Plan (referred to as the "Holdings Plan"), whether or not vested, shall be substituted for a Zafgen option, and Zafgen shall take all necessary steps to effectuate such substitution.
 From and after the effective time of the merger, (i) each substituted Holdings option may be exercised solely for shares of Zafgen common stock, (ii) the number of shares of Zafgen common stock subject to each Holdings option assumed by Zafgen shall be determined by multiplying (A) the number of Holdings units that were subject to such Holdings option, as in effect prior to the effective time of the merger, by (B) the total number of outstanding shares of Chondrial common stock (on a fully diluted basis), as in effect prior to the effective time of the merger, by (C) a fraction, the numerator of which is one and the denominator of which is the fully diluted number of Holdings units as of such time (assuming conversion of all classes of units of Holdings into common units of Holdings, and including common units underlying all Holdings options), by (D) the Exchange Ratio (as defined in the merger agreement), and rounding the resulting number down to the nearest whole number of shares of Zafgen common stock.
-The per share exercise price for shares of Zafgen common stock issuable upon exercise of each Holdings option assumed by Zafgen shall be determined by multiplying (A) the fair market value of a share of Zafgen common stock at the effective time of the merger (as determined under the applicable Zafgen Stock Plan) by (B) a fraction, the numerator of which is the per unit exercise price of Holdings units subject to such Holdings option, as in effect immediately prior to the effective time of the merger, and rounding the resulting exercise price up to the nearest whole cent (subject to adjustment to the extent necessary to ensure that the excess of the aggregate fair market value of Tafgen common stock subject to such Zafgen option is not greater than the excess of the aggregate fair market value of the common units of Holdings subject to to the Holdings option immediately before the substitution over the aggregate exercise price with respect to such common units of Holdings subject to such Holdings option.
+The per share exercise price for shares of Zafgen common stock issuable upon exercise of each Holdings option assumed by Zafgen shall be determined by multiplying (A) the fair market value of a share of Zafgen common stock at the effective time of the merger (as determined under the applicable Zafgen Stock Plan) by (B) a fraction, the numerator of which is the per unit exercise price of Holdings units subject to such Holdings option, as in effect immediately prior to the effective time of the merger agreement, and the denominator of which is the fair market value of a Holdings unit immediately prior to the effective time of the merger, and rounding the resulting exercise price up to the nearest whole cent (subject to adjustment to the extent necessary to ensure that the excess of the aggregate fair market value of the shares of Zafgen common stock issuable upon exercise of each substituted Zafgen option immediately after such substitution over the aggregate exercise price with respect to the shares of Zafgen common stock subject to such Zafgen option is not greater than the excess of the aggregate fair market value of the common units of Holdings subject to the Holdings option immediately before the substitution over the aggregate exercise price with respect to such common units of Holdings subject to such Holdings option).
 Any restriction on the exercise of any substituted Holdings option will continue in full force and effect and the term, exercisability, vesting schedule and other provisions of such Holdings option shall otherwise remain unchanged.